matyalatte/Blender-Demo-for-RBF-Interpolation/README.md

 It will make a function: (X, Y)->(R, G, B) from 5 samples.<br>
 <br>
 I tested with Blender 3.0.<br>
-There might not work with other versions.<br>
+It might not work with other versions.<br>

 ## Theory
 Here is a brief of RBF interpolation.<br>